TerminalMC/ChatNotify/README.md

 #### Changing the notification color:
 - "color": The hex code of the color you want the chat message to be, e.g.
 "FF0000" for red.
-Refer to https://www.rapidtables.com/web/color/RGB_Color.html
+Refer to [this site](https://www.rapidtables.com/web/color/RGB_Color.html).

 #### Changing the formatting:
 - "bold", "italic", "underlined", "strikethrough", "obfuscated": Formatting